 In the more rural areas of Heredia every property has guard dogs, that bark constantly through the night.
 Be warned, don't go for a jog near such homes as you may find a gnarly dog chasing you..
 It happened to me! almost 6 years ago

 Actually you propose a very excellent question...This is my experience ..
 In the 90s, Costa Rica was the best place to visit.. and has remained so for 20 years.. the people there are friendliest in all of Central America..
 I assume that you have done your research already.

 Having said this, when I first visited CR, there were more.
 Century 21 signs than road signs...All this influx of Americans has raised the cost of Real Estate to levels that the middle class Costa Ricans cannot afford..and there is some resentment ..

 Also , there is a huge influx of Columbians, which is has become an issue regarding safety , petty and major crime, and Kidnappings..
-I am not trying to disparage you, but do your research before you invest.. the northern area has less of a problem than the southern area. hope this helps.. not trying to disparage Costa Rica, or Columbians...it is what it is.. almost 5 years ago
+I am not trying to disparage you, but do your research before you invest.. the northern area has less of a problem than the southern area. hope this helps.. not trying to disparage Costa Rica, or Columbians...it is what it is.. over 5 years ago